-Limited data are available for these chemicals.
+Limited data are available for these chemicals (see Observation in humans).

 A single case of allergic contact conjunctivitis was reported in humans from a detergent product containing sodium 1-dodecanoate.
 However, based on the weight of evidence from read across information, these chemicals are not expected to be skin sensitisers.